pokt-network/smt/MerkleSumTree.md

 ### Sum Leaves

-The SMST introduces a new node type, the `sumLeafNode` which is almost identical to a `leafNode` from the SMT.
-However, it includes a `sum` field which is a `[8]byte` hexadecimal representation of the `uint64` sum of the node.
-In an SMST the `sumLeafNode` replaces the `leafNode` type.
+The SMST introduces a new node type, the `sumLeafNode`, which is almost identical to a `leafNode` from the SMT.
+However, it includes a `sum` field which is an `[8]byte` hexadecimal representation of the `uint64` sum of the node.

+  In an SMST, the `sumLeafNode` replaces the `leafNode` type.

 ### Visualisations